teja465/online-coding-platform-frontend/README.md

  7)  Add authentication
  8)  Create user profile page
  9)  show numbers  of question solved category wise(Easy,Medium,Hard) in profile page
- 10)  Enable users to create contests and limit no of questions to 5 for ach contest
+ 10)  Enable users to create contests and limit no of questions to 5 for each contest